VenturianTome/VenturianTome/src/5.Characters/Papa_Acachalla.md

 ## | Other Trivia
 - Acachalla was hired to help renovate a mental institution and make it into an IHop; he only got paid $1.50 an hour \[19:17 - *Creepypasta College*]
 - Papa says his ex-wife looks like the Rake \[18:41 - *Creepypasta College*]
+- Papa thinks "marinating/marination" means "Mommy, am I a good boy, in this sauce?"
+[1:42 / 6:29 - *Acachalla's Thanksgiving (2019)*]
+- Papa struggles to say "thanks" [7:18 - *Acachalla's Thanksgiving (2019)*]
+- Papa has a 2021 Tesla Cybertruck that he got from Russia [8:49 - *Acachalla's Thanksgiving (2019)* / 0:31 - *Does Acachalla Like Wendy's?*]
+- His occupation is "not necessarily occupied with anything," his social security number is "socially," and his bank account number is "lack of money" [10:37 - *Playable Animatronics 8*]

 ## | Mentioned Videos
 - [Creepypasta College](https://youtu.be/TyTM5NU8jKY)